 Should you be judged on the success of your product?

-Twenty years ago as a product manager in a large Telecoms operator I found myself in what I though was the enviable position of launching an exciting new product.
-There were already some competitors in the market but the product was new to the company and the launch challenges many.
+Twenty years ago as a product manager in a large Telecoms operator I found myself in what I thought was the enviable position of launching an exciting new product.
+There were already some competitors in the market, but the product was new to the company and the launch challenges many.
 The product was a success and it was generally accepted that I’d done a good job.
-However it wasn’t a big market.
-Relative to the competition we’d gained market share but total revenues were never going to be huge.
+However, it wasn’t a big market.
+Relative to the competition, we’d gained market share, but total revenues were never going to be huge.

 This felt very unfair… and I resolved (and failed) to only work on big boring ‘cash cow’ products in the future.